 Some chocolates might list “certified vegan” but you can always check the ingredients to find a 100% plant based product.

 Beyond Good is an example of a company that currently sells only vegan chocolate bars (2).
-As a vegan and who prefers dark chocolate, they are one of my favorite deliciously dark treats!

-They have a delectable caramel or toasted hazel nut flavor that reminds me of a darker version of Ferrero Rocher (in bar form)!
+This brand has a delectable caramel or toasted hazel nut flavor that reminds me of a darker version of Ferrero Rocher (in bar form)!

 And their crispy rice dark chocolate flavor that reminds me of those Crunch bars I use to enjoy growing up.